Nadine2016/knative/about.md

 ### Application

 An *Application* runs your code to serve HTTP requests.
-The Application has a private URL for incoming requests.
+The Application has a URL for incoming requests.
 The number of running instances of an Application are automatically scaled up or down (to zero) based on incoming workload.

 An Application contains one or more *revisions* (revision entities).
 A revision of your app represents an immutable version of the configuration properties of the Application.
 Each update of an application  configuration property creates a new revision of the Application.